MohaElder/me/README.md

 Update: 2022/11/8

 A localization system using [Vue I18n](https://kazupon.github.io/vue-i18n/) has been implemented in the code.
 The website currently supports 2 languages: English and Simplified Chinese.
 These languages can be toggled with a button on the right cornor of the top bar.
 The Chinese localization is still ongoing and should be expected to be completed in a week or two.

+Ideas:

+Make a MohaElder's Guide Section

+Feature 2 sub-sections:

+Trips & Reviews

+Trip should feature all trips that I have been to

+Reviews should feature all things that I tried and wanted to comment on